leereilly/games/README.md

 Below is a list of open source games and game-related projects that can be found on GitHub - old school text adventures, educational games, 8-bit platform games, browser-based games, indie games, GameJam projects, add-ons/maps/hacks/plugins for commercial games, libraries, frameworks, engines, you name it.

 #### Contributing
-If you'd like to add a repository to the list, please [create an Issue](../../issues), or fork this repository and submit a pull request.
+If you'd like to add a repository to the list, please [create an Issue](https://github.com/Translator5/games/issues), or fork this repository and submit a pull request ([click here to edit this file from github](https://github.com/Translator5/games)).
 Help: [MarkDown Help](https://help.github.com/articles/github-flavored-markdown), [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 -------